|

 The

-idea that God could destroy His own people is interesting, even after He
+idea that God could destroy His own people is interesting.

-spent the time and energy to save them from the hands of the Egyptians.
+Even after He spent the time and energy to save

 Unlike most of us, if we make something, we most likely won’t